-There are many options you can pick when it comes to brushing your Husky.
+There are many options you can pick when it comes to brushing a Husky.
 Popular tools like slicker brushes have been around for ages.
 But there typically isn’t just one tool that you’ll need for the job.
 Huskies shed a lot, so the type of brush you may use will differ during the different times of the year.

-If you’re looking for a brush that quickly removes dead hair from your Husky’s thick coat, read on to find out what tools we suggest, and other helpful information about your canine companion’s unique fur.
+If you’re looking for a brush that quickly removes dead hair from a Husky’s thick coat, read on to find out what tools we suggest, and other helpful information about your canine companion’s unique fur.

-At a Glance: Best Brushes for Siberian Huskies
+At A Glance: Best Brushes For Siberian Huskies

 Note: Clicking the above links will take you to Amazon.com or Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.

-- 1 Types of Brushes
+- 1 Types Of Brushes

-- 2 Top Brushes for Siberian Huskies
+- 2 Top Brushes For Siberian Huskies

 - 3 The Siberian Husky Coat